Rochelle Herman says she notified authorities after Jared Fogle's disturbing remarks

 Under the plea deal, the government will recommend less than 13 years in prison for Fogle.
 And his lawyers agree to ask the judge for no less than five years in prison.

-Fogle, 37, will also pay restitution to the 14 victims who were secretly photographed or who he paid for sex.
-Each victim will get $100,000 to help with counseling, support and other assistance.
+Fogle, 37, also will pay restitution to the 14 victims who were secretly photographed in the images possessed by Fogle or who he paid for sex.
+Each victim will get $100,000, funds intended for counseling, support and other assistance.

-By admitting to the crimes, Fogle is accepting responsibility and attempting to make amends, his defense team said in a statement.
+By admitting to the crimes, Fogle is accepting responsibility and attempting to make amends, defense attorneys Ron Elberger, Andrew DeVooght and Jeremy Margolis said in a statement.

 His lawyers said he is also undergoing examination by sexual conditions experts with a goal of becoming healthy.

-No date has been set for his next court date, where he will formally enter a plea.
+No date has been set for Fogle’s next court date, where he will formally enter a change of plea, Margolis said.

 Fogle became a household name 15 years ago after he lost more than 200 pounds on what he described as the Subway diet.
 He became the face of the restaurant chain, appearing in ads nationwide.